These mini vegan strawberry shortcakes are dainty delights, and a lovely dessert to enjoy in the summertime, when strawberries are at their peak.

 More about The Oat Milk Cookbook by Kim Lutz

-Oat milk is the latest trend in healthy gut food, and this easy-to-use cookbook helps you enjoy its benefits with more than 100 delicious recipes—all naturally free of dairy and lactose.
+Oat milk is the latest trend in good gut food, and this easy-to-use cookbook helps you enjoy its benefits with more than 100 delicious recipes—all naturally free of dairy and lactose.

 These 100 recipes will make oat milk an everyday ingredient in all the foods you crave—without compromising flavor!
 You’ll find a wide array of mouthwatering, easy-to-make dishes, including rich desserts, snacks, smoothies, and of course main meals.